MagicalTux/webpuppeteer/README.md

 ### sleep(msec)

-A bold name for a bold function.
-It basically waits for the specified amount of time (for example if a page contains some JS code that takes a bit of time to be ready) specified in milliseconds.
+Wait for a specified number of milliseconds (for example to avoid making too many queries against a given website).

 For example to wait one second:
 ```javascript